aws-samples/ai-services-workshop/content/50_personalize/70_appconfig/100_additionalcampaigns.md

 weight = 100
 +++

 If you look at the embedded documentation you'll see that it talks about 3 other models, which there isn't time to build during this Lab.
-They involve the user of additional data files - a user demographic file, and a item metadata file, all of which are supplied with the Movie Lens data set in your Sagemaker Notebook.
-Because they required additional data-sets, you need to create each of these within their own Personalize Dataset Group, and you also need to re-import the original interactions file **DEMO-movie-lens-100k.csv** that you uploaded into S3 during the notebook - this is because Personalize trains solutions on all data files witin the Dataset Group.
+They involve the user of additional data files - a user demographic file, and a item metadata file, all of which are supplied with the Movie Lens data set in your SageMaker Notebook.
+Because they required additional data-sets, you need to create each of these within their own Personalize Dataset Group, and you also need to re-import the original interactions file **DEMO-movie-lens-100k.csv** that you uploaded into S3 during the notebook - this is because Personalize trains solutions on all data files within the Dataset Group.

 The three models that you should build are as follows: